Asset management template

 • Asset management process templates

-• Asset management templates for specific types of assets (For example, digital, enterprise, or financial asset management templates)
+• Asset management templates for specific types of assets (for example, digital, enterprise, or financial asset management templates)

 • Assignee: Who's responsible for this asset?
 This is the person to go to for questions or updates on the asset.